 but to remain in the flesh is more necessary for you.Philippians 1:24(HCSB)

 Paul's incarceration in a Roman prison greatly assisted in the spreading of the gospel to many people in Rome, including the praetorian guard.
 His courage in the face of danger spurred other believers to follow in his footsteps and preach Christ crucified.
-He was not intimidated by threats, nor was he fearful of what man - or Cesar could do to him.
-Paul's intrepid attitude encouraged other believers to share the good news of Christ's sacrificial death and glorious resurrection fearlessly - with boldness and with courage.
+He was not intimidated by threats, nor was he fearful of what man, or Caesar, could do to him.
+Paul's intrepid attitude encouraged other believers to share the good news of Christ's sacrificial death and glorious Resurrection fearlessly, with boldness, and with courage.

 Paul was unsure whether he would eventually be released or have to face immediate martyrdom for his faith, and perhaps the words he wrote in this passage also ministered to his own soul, during those long dark days in Rome.
 The longing of his heart was that Christ would be glorified in his body and through the testimony of his life.

-Although he used different words Paul said in this verse - THY will Lord Jesus, not my will be done - for Your sake and for the sake of those for whom You died.
-Paul demonstrated a selfless attitude that honoured his Lord when he placed the well-being and needs of his friends above the desire of his own heart.
+Although he used different words, Paul said in this verse - THY will, Lord Jesus, not my will be done - for Your sake and for the sake of those for whom You died.
+Paul demonstrated a selfless attitude that honoured his Lord when he placed the well-being and needs of his friends above the desires of his own heart.

-Heavenly Father, how we praise and thank You for the teachings of Paul that give us so much encouragement and comfort.
+Heavenly Father, how I praise and thank You for the teachings of Paul that give me so much encouragement and comfort.
 Thank You for his example of a man who cared for the spiritual well-being of others before his own desires.
-Thank You for all the saints who have been instrumental in telling me about Jesus, encouraging me in my spiritual growth and placing my needs above their own.
-I pray that I may show the same grace to my brothers and sisters in Christ and in all things to joyfully say, "THY will Lord Jesus, not mine be done, for Your glory and for the well-being of others", This I ask in Jesus' name, AMEN.
+Thank You for all the saints who have been instrumental in telling me about Jesus, encouraging me in my spiritual growth, and placing my needs above their own.
+I pray that I may show the same grace to my brothers and sisters in Christ.
+In all things may I joyfully say, "Thy will, Lord Jesus, not mine be done, for Your glory and the well-being of others."
+This I ask in Jesus' name, AMEN.